fgenie/Model-Selection-Reasoning/results.md

     - (bug) p2c "plan" part mistakenly dropped when gathering failure cases --> need re-inference.
 - before running experiment
     - [ ] adapt the inference prompt to hint/mistake prompt
-    - [ ] llm filter that evaluates and exclude transcription (parsing) error for cot
-        - cot frequently fails not because of its calculation error but transcription error (last number parsed is not the answer but no way to parse it out mechanically -- parsing could be easier than now if prompting changes a bit, but the public standards are not considering it.)